Geotab/sdk/src/software/introduction.md

 > See the full list of supported data feed types [here](../api/reference/#M:Geotab.Checkmate.Database.DataStore.GetFeed1)

-The data feed service sample application allows the feed to be installed as a service and run continuously in the background downloading data from the a database (see [here](https://github.com/Geotab/sdk-dotnet-samples/tree/master/DataFeed#data-feed)).
+The data feed service sample application allows the feed to be installed as a service and run continuously in the background downloading data from the database (see [here for .Net](https://github.com/Geotab/sdk-dotnet-samples/tree/master/DataFeed#data-feed) or [here for Java](https://github.com/Geotab/sdk-java-samples/tree/master/src/main/java/com/geotab/sdk/datafeed)).

 ## Importing, exporting and synchronizing